Dogs with Diabetes

 Never dose U100 insulin with a U40 syringe as you may put your animals life in danger.
 Consult your vet if you need more information.

-Below is a conversion chart with calculations already done.
+Below is a conversion chart of insulin for dogs with calculations already done.

 |U40 Units of Insulin (Vetsulin)||Using a U100 Insulin Syringe|